Help! I'm Not A Developer!

 org.
 For example:

-Our governance and technical planning docs are written in Markdown and added as Pull Requests to the proposals repository.
+Our governance and technical planning docs are written in Markdown and added as Pull Requests to the .
 Not only does this allow anyone to easily contribute to these, but this public model means all can participate in their formation.
 Pull Requests here are open to all to review at any time.

 The end result of this is a model that is public and open to all by default.
 No matter what you're talking about, whether core platform software, or blogs on the latest developments in the world of DevOps and NRE, it's all done on GitHub.